Irrationality Measure of Pi: Upper Bound For

-\end{thm} \begin{proof} Let $\{p_n/q_n : n \geq 1\}$ be the sequence of convergents of the real number $\pi$.
-Since the numerators sequence $\{p_n : n \geq 1\}$ maximize the reciprocal sine function $1/\sin z$, it is sufficient to prove it for $z=p_n$.
+\end{thm} \begin{proof}[\textbf{Proof}] Let $\{p_n/q_n : n \geq 1\}$ be the sequence of convergents of the real number $\pi^{k}$.
+Since the denominators sequence $\{q_n : n \geq 1\}$ maximize the reciprocal sine function $1/\sin \pi^{k+1} z$, see Lemma \ref{lem5534.505}, it is sufficient to prove it for $z=q_n$.
 Define the associated sequence